The Making Of The Michter’s 20 Year Old Kentucky Straight Bourbon (2021)

 It’s not news to anyone who reads this website that it’s difficult to age bourbon 20 years or more.
-The corn base and fact that bourbon is required to be aged in new oak barrels means that after a certain amount of time most of it will taste like you’re chewing on a piece of wood.
+The corn base and the fact that bourbon is required to be aged in new oak barrels means that after a certain amount of time, most of it will taste like you’re chewing on a piece of wood.
 It’s the rare barrel that can keep improving for so long, and the rare distiller who wants to spend the time and money necessary to attempt it.

 Dan McKee, the master distiller at Michter’s, says he considers 17 to 20 years to be the fork-in-the-road moment – when only a few barrels are worth continuing to age, and he has to carefully groom the whiskey inside those select few.

-The Michter’s 20 is only released when McKee has enough to justify it.
 This latest batch is the first since 2019, and comes out at a healthy 114.2 proof.

 If you’re lucky enough to find a bottle at MSRP, buy it on the spot.
 It takes one Google search of secondary-market prices to know that it’ll be a $750 investment you’re not likely to regret.
 It’s a far more difficult question about whether you want to – or can afford to – buy a bottle at the secondary prices.
-No website can answer that for you, but read on for one reviewer’s opinion on what you’d get for your money if you did.
+No website can answer that for you but read on for one reviewer’s opinion on what you’d get for your money if you did.

-Tasting Notes: Michter’s 20-Year-Old Kentucky Straight Bourbon (2021)
+Tasting Notes: Michter’s 20 Year Old Kentucky Straight Bourbon (2021)

 Appearance: Dark amber.
 Thick legs on the side of the glass.